satyapalsinh10/Camera_Calibration_Zhang-s-Method/README.md

 ## Data

 In order to estimate camera intrinsic parameters, the Zhang's method uses a checkerboard.
-The file `checkerboard.pdf` contains the calibration target that was utilized.
-The `Calib_Img` folder contains 13 photos, which will be utilized for calibration.
+The file `calib_checkerboard.pdf` contains the calibration target that was utilized.
+The `calib_Imgs` folder contains 13 photos, which will be utilized for calibration.

 ### Reprojected corners